 It is evidently possible to model formally relatively simple ubiquitous systems such as the Savannah game.
 Moreover, it is also evident that such models can help reveal underlying inconsistencies in their designs and so explain problems that are revealed during use.
 Our experience also suggests that such models might predict these flaws in the early stages of design and also inform re-design to address them.
-However, our paper has also revealed that formally modelling even simple ubiquitous systems is not a trivial exercise.
+However, our article has also revealed that formally modelling even simple ubiquitous systems is not a trivial exercise.

 12.1.
-The challenges of modelling ubiqutious computing system
+The Challenges of Modelling Ubiqutious Computing System